compujuckel/assettoserver-docs/docs/faq.md

 ## Why am I spawning in a different location than expected? {#spawn-locations}

-Where you spawns depends on where the pit for each index is located for track and layout that you chose.
+Where you spawn depends on where the pit for each index is located for track and layout that you chose.
 For example, the Overload Layout of Shutoko Revival Project combines all 170 pits into a single layout.
 Because of that, it is possible to spawn in different locations depending on the index that each car has in the `entry_list.ini`.
-Here is a short list of which indices correspond to which spawn location for Shutoko Revival Project - Overload Layout:
+Here is a short list of which indices correspond to which spawn location for the Shutoko Revival Project - Overload Layout:

 | Car Indices                | Spawn Location            |
 | -------------------------- | ------------------------- |